 Bringing home player of the year honors was the catcher Bixenman, who recently tied Linfield’s all-time mark for career home runs with 32.
 One of two players to start every contest, he hit .373 over the course of the year, totaling a team-leading 102 total bases and 44 RBI.
 He also stole nine bases and registered a .995 fielding percentage with just one error in 211 chances behind the plate.

-Joining Bixenman on the first team were six teammates: shortstop Kevin Allan, designated hitter Clayton Truex (Jr., Kirkland, Wash.), utility player Tim Wilson (Jr., Redmond, Wash.), starting pitchers Ryan Larson and Robert Vaughn and relief pitcher Evan Hilberg.
+Joining Bixenman on the first team were six teammates: shortstop Kevin Allan, designated hitter Clayton Truex (Sr., Kirkland, Wash.), utility player Tim Wilson, starting pitchers Ryan Larson and Robert Vaughn and relief pitcher Evan Hilberg.

-Earning honorable mention accolades were first baseman Kevin Coleman, second baseman Eric Evenson, third baseman Dustin Smith, left fielder Nate McClellan (Jr., Shoreline, Wash.) and pitchers Zach Manley (Sr., Coburg, Ore.) and Zach Brandon (Jr., Cottage Grove, Ore.).
+Earning honorable mention accolades were first baseman Kevin Coleman, second baseman Eric Evenson, third baseman Dustin Smith, left fielder Nate McClellan (Sr., Shoreline, Wash.) and pitchers Zach Manley (Sr., Coburg, Ore.) and Zach Brandon (Sr., Cottage Grove, Ore.).

 Allan led the ‘Cats in doubles (17) while hitting .313 with 19 RBI, 70 total bases and two home runs.
 Starting 39 of 40 games at shortstop, he was one of just three Linfield players to register a triple and was named conference player of the week once.